python/cpython/Doc/library/enum.rst

 .. class:: FlagBoundary

-   :class:`FlagBoundary` controls how out-of-range values are handled in :class:`Flag` and its subclasses.
+   *FlagBoundary* controls how out-of-range values are handled in :class:`Flag` and its subclasses.

    .. attribute:: STRICT